-The last seminar of 2024 in the Auto / Bio / Fiction series presents writer Kim Adrian and critic Karen Ferreira-Meyers.
+The first seminar of 2025 in the Auto / Bio / Fiction series presents writer Kim Adrian and critic Karen Ferreira-Meyers.

 Karen Ferreira-Meyers, “Unveiling Truths: The Bold Art of Women’s Autofiction”